In the guide below, we will speak on fractional shares, how they work, and how to become a shareholder without investing billions ...

 Cloud computing has experienced mass adoption by individuals, corporations, and governments because of the number of benefits it affords every business to expand and grow.
 The agility afforded by the cloud gives anyone access to a broad range of technologies which enables them to innovate faster and develop any form of product or service as long as it is within their imagination.
 From data analytics to machine learning to the Internet of Things (IoT), the cloud allows for the development and deployment of any form of resource.

 For individuals, it allows them to use any software on different platforms.
 This way, users can enjoy cross-platform compatibility across several devices.
-For corporations and government, the use of cloud computing enables organizations to scale their services at any time they want without having to purchase any new infrastructure or hardware.
+For corporations and governments, the use of cloud computing enables organizations to scale their services at any time they want without having to purchase any new infrastructure or hardware.

 Beyond accessing files on multiple devices, individual users can access their emails on any device and store files remotely on services like Dropbox and Google Drive.
-Cloud computing also makes it possible for users to back up their personal data such as calendar activities, music, photos and files to the cloud for easy recovery in the event of a drive failure.
+Cloud computing also makes it possible for users to back up their personal data such as calendar activities, music, photos, and files to the cloud for easy recovery in the event of a drive failure.

 For corporations and government organizations, cloud computing offers them an opportunity to save costs by a large margin.
-Before the invention and adoption of cloud computing, organizations were forced to buy, setup and manage expensive technological infrastructure.
-Asides the cost of the physical infrastructure, the expenses incurred on training the personnel that would be maintaining these structures are usually on the high side.
+Before the invention and adoption of cloud computing, organizations were forced to buy, set up, and manage expensive technological infrastructure.
+Asides from the cost of the physical infrastructure, the expenses incurred on training the personnel that would be maintaining these structures are usually on the high side.
 With the evolution of storage media to cloud computing, organizations can now channel their resources into obtaining fast internet connections to enable their staff to upload and download things from the server seamlessly.

-Every form of technology, as beneficial as it can be, comes with its cons and cloud computing is no exception.
-Despite all the efficiency, innovation and speed that comes with this disruptive technology, naturally, it comes with its risks.
+Every form of technology, as beneficial as it can be, comes with its cons, and cloud computing is no exception.
+Despite all the efficiency, innovation, and speed that comes with this disruptive technology, naturally, it comes with its risks.

 As cloud infrastructures consist of physical hardware, they are prone to wear, natural disasters, power issues, and even program error.
 A minute of downtime on these cloud resources could cost not only several organizations but the whole economy of a geographical location where these dependent organizations are situated because of the interconnection between products and services.

-Just like every other technology, there is a learning curve for the stakeholders, developers, employees and users of this service.
+Just like every other technology, there is a learning curve for the stakeholders, developers, employees, and users of this service.
 A single error by anyone directly in touch with the working components of the system could potentially lead to failure or loss of data across a portion or the entirety of the system.